konstanciaa/scissors-salon/README.md

 Any contributions are greatly appreciated.
 If you have a suggestion that would make this website better, please fork the repo and create a pull request.

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/konstanciaa/scissors-salon)
-2. At the top of the Repository on the right site of the page just above the "Setings" Button on the menu, locate the "Fork" Button.
+2. At the top of the Repository on the right site of the page just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Fork the Project
 4. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 5. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)